 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success

 The Group strives to be a business that customers and suppliers respect as a strategic partner, that employees are proud to work for, that communities recognise as a contributor, and that investors value.
-Our core values of visionary, commitment and menschlichkeit (humanity) shape how we work and are at the heart of every decision the business makes.
+Our core values of visionary, patient first, commitment and menschlichkeit (humanity) shape how we work and are at the heart of every decision the business makes.

-The Group strives for a culture of open communication, transparency, team work accountability and innovation.
+The Group strives for a culture of open communication, transparency, team work, accountability and innovation.
 The Group actively engages its team members through communication of Group news and information in a variety of formats.
 Management encourages feedback from all team members and engages in dialogue across all levels of the business.
 The Group maintains a policy of accessibility of senior management to all staff.
 Feedback received from team members is duly reviewed and, where considered necessary and appropriate, acted upon by the Group.

 The Group supports its local communities by maintaining sound business practices and by acting as a good corporate citizen and a valued employer.
 The Group is a responsible member of its local business communities and an active member of business organisations that promote awareness of allergies and their treatments.